Understanding Business Financing Basics

 Cash Flow Management

 Cash flow management is the process of tracking, controlling, and managing the money that is coming into and going out of a business.
-This tool helps you understand how much money will be available to the business and how much money the business will need in the short-term and long-term future.
+This helps understand how much money will be available to the business and how much money the business will need in the short-term and long term.

 Profit Planning and Controls